HEIGE-PCloud/Notion-Hugo/README.md

 ### Configure you Hugo site

-On the page you just shared with the integration, click on the **share** button again, then click the **copy link** button on the bottom right to copy the link to this page.
+On the page you just shared with the integration, click on the **share** button again, then click the **Copy link** button on the bottom right to copy the link to this page.

 <picture>
 <source width="539" media="(prefers-color-scheme: light)" srcset="https://user-images.githubusercontent.com/52968553/188318147-b0bd8af1-b48c-4a10-b313-3789102f00ce.png">